joealden/corum-docs/src/development/4-problems/2-client.md

 comment was posted on).
 The API is only needed in this operation to save the comment to the database for when the user returns to the post another time and for other users.
 This is also true for when a user votes on a post.
-This means the UI doesn't seem very responsive as there is a considerable delay between, for example, clicking the button to post the comment and it displaying in the comments section.
+This means the UI doesn't seem very responsive as there is a considerable delay between for example, clicking the button to post the comment and it displaying in the comments section.
 It would be good if these predictable API operations didn't have to wait for the API response in order to update the local state with data it already has.